The3DP/VerseData.github.io/README.md

 ###### Also, a GitHub pages 232 error was fixed by removing a 'secondary' README.md

+## Bible verse for February 11th, 2026 (*Proverbs 23:24-25*):
+> ✞ **“The father of the righteous will greatly rejoice,
+> And he who begets a wise child will delight in him.
+> Let your father and your mother be glad,
+> And let her who bore you rejoice."**

 ## Bible verse for February 10th, 2026 (*Ecclesiastes 9:4*):
 > ✞ **“Wisdom is better than strength.
 Nevertheless the poor man's wisdom is despised,
 > And his words are not heard.
 Words of the wise, spoken quietly, should be heard
 > Rather than the shout of a ruler of fools.
 Wisdom is better than weapons of war;
-> But one sinner destroys much good."
+> But one sinner destroys much good."**

 ### Questions?